This page last updated: 4 September 2006

 "cold chill" [Pukui]; "goose flesh" [Davey]

 The name "Lihue" probably was first given to the region around 1838 for the site of a new sugar plantation and mill.
 Lihue became the civic center for Kauai around 1851 because it was the island governor's residence.
-About 1866, the post office at Nawiliwili Harbor was re-located to Lihue.
 The town is two miles inland from Nawiliwili Harbor.
-Lihue Plantation, an extensive pioneer plantation was established at Lihue and Grove Farm Plantation and Hanamaula Sugar Plantation were nearby.
+Lihue Plantation, an extensive pioneer plantation was established at Lihue.
+Grove Farm and Hanamaula Sugar Plantation were nearby.
 In 1880, Lihue was described as the most important town on the island.
 In 1888, it had several stores, two schools and a livery stable.
 Lihue District population was at 1,615 in 1853 and fell to 1,301 in 1872 but increased rapidly to 1,832 in 1878, 1,984 in 1884, 2,792 in 1890, 3,425 in 1896 and 4,434 in 1900.

 238.02